AdobeDocs/analytics-platform.en/help/use-cases/no-value.md

 ### Don't show No value by default

 This setting determines whether to hide **[!UICONTROL No value]** rows by default in reporting.
-When enabled, these rows will be filtered out initially but can still be shown within a freeform table if needed by check box selection within freeform table search filter.
-Note that hiding **[!UICONTROL No value]** rows will affect the percentage distribution of the remaining values, as percentages are recalculated based on the visible items only.
+When enabled, these rows are filtered out initially but can still be shown within a freeform table if needed by check box selection within the freeform table search filter.
+Note that hiding **[!UICONTROL No value]** rows affects the percentage distribution of the remaining values, as percentages are recalculated based on the visible items only.

 ### Show No value by default

 This setting controls whether **[!UICONTROL No value]** appears by default in reports.
-When enabled, **[!UICONTROL No value]** entries will be visible, though users can exclude them using the checkbox in the freeform table search filter.
+When enabled, **[!UICONTROL No value]** entries are visible, though users can exclude them using the checkbox in the freeform table search filter.
 Including or excluding **[!UICONTROL No value]** rows affects percentage distributions, as percentages are calculated based only on visible items.

 ### Treat No value as a value

 This setting treats **[!UICONTROL No value]** as a string value (except for numeric dimensions), allowing you to customize its representation as a dimension value.
 This customization affects both attribution and the **[!UICONTROL Include No value]** option in the Freeform table search filter.
-Keep in mind that when you assign a custom string value, all matching values in your dataset will be consolidated under that same dimension string value.
+Keep in mind that when you assign a custom string value, all matching values in your dataset are consolidated under that same dimension string value.

-The **[!UICONTROL Treat "No value" as a value]** setting serves a fundamentally different purpose than simply showing **[!UICONTROL No value]** by default.
+The **[!UICONTROL Treat "No value" as a value]** setting serves a different purpose than showing **[!UICONTROL No value]** by default.
 While showing by default only controls visibility, treating as a value changes how Customer Journey Analytics logically handles these entries.
 Here's why this distinction matters:

 * It enables more granular control in filtering and segmentation, making **[!UICONTROL No value]** a distinct, actionable dimension value.
 * It maintains consistent attribution and representation throughout your analytics by treating **[!UICONTROL No value]** as a legitimate dimension value in both attribution models and visualizations.

-You might choose to treat **[!UICONTROL No value]** as a value when:
+You treat **[!UICONTROL No value]** as a value when:

 * The absence of data itself is meaningful to your analysis (such as pre-login states or unattributed traffic).
 * You need to create segments or calculated metrics that specifically target or exclude these cases.

-In contrast, simply showing **[!UICONTROL No value]** by default is better suited when you need basic visibility of missing data without the complexity of additional logic and attribution that comes with treating it as a value.
+In contrast, showing **[!UICONTROL No value]** by default is better suited when you need basic visibility of missing data without the complexity of additional logic and attribution that comes with treating it as a value.

 ### No value support for numeric dimensions

 For numeric dimensions, several configuration options are available.
 In the Data view dimensions settings, you can configure all **[!UICONTROL No value]** options except **[!UICONTROL Treat "No value" as a value]**.
-You can also manage **[!UICONTROL Include "No value"]** for numeric dimensions by check box selection within freeform table search filter.
+You can also manage **[!UICONTROL Include "No value"]** for numeric dimensions by check box selection within the freeform table search filter.
 When creating segments, you can use the **[!UICONTROL exists]** or **[!UICONTROL does not exist]** operators with numeric dimensions.

 ## Best practices

-Once you've identified problematic **[!UICONTROL No value ]**instances, you'll need to develop and implement a remediation strategy.
-This can be done in two ways:
+Once you've identified problematic **[!UICONTROL No value ]** instances, you'll need to develop and implement a remediation strategy.
+This remediation can be done in two ways:

 * Adjust Data View component **[!UICONTROL No Value]** option settings, or
 * Fix issues at the data collection source.

 Choose your approach carefully, as each path has different implications for both quick fixes and long-term data quality.
-Your implementation should follow a methodical process that fixes current issues while preventing future ones.
+Your implementation follows a methodical process that fixes current issues while preventing future ones.
 Success depends on planning, systematic execution, and ongoing monitoring.

 Here are key strategic considerations for your remediation plan: